Silly Farm case study

 Relevant for businesses that need the right fix, not a giant rebuild

-The case study matters because it shows the working posture: identify the leak, repair the right layer, and keep the scope defensible.
+The case study matters because it shows the working posture: identify the leak, repair the right layer, and keep the scope defensible enough for the business to own after delivery.

 Best next step